 LACMTA is extending the L Line (formerly Gold) from the current terminus of Azusa Station to the City of Montclair.
 The Metro Gold Line Foothill Extension Construction Authority (Construction Authority) is an independent transportation planning, design, and construction agency created in 1998 by the California State legislature to resume design, contracting, and construction of the Los Angeles to Pasadena Metro L Line.
 The initial 13.7-mile, Los Angeles to Pasadena Metro L Line was completed and opened in 2003.
 Phase 2A of the Foothill Extension project was completed in March 2016 and extended the L Line from Pasadena to Azusa.
 Once construction of Phase 2B is complete, the Construction Authority will transfer the project to LACMTA to operate.
 In August 2019, the Construction Authority awarded the design build contract to the Kiewitt Parsons Joint Venture.
 Due to funding issues, the current terminus of the new alignment was changed to Pomona Station with a contract option to continue to Montclair if the Construction Authority can secure additional funding.
 Metro Rail from Glendora to Pomona is currently under construction and is expected to be completed by 2025.
 Extension of the rail service further east from Pomona to Montclair (Phase 2B2) would be completed by 2028.
 All four stations will be center platform stations, with a track on each side for westbound and eastbound trains.
-The 9.1-mile, four-station Glendora to Pomona project remains on budget and on schedule for substantial completion in early 2025.
 Trackwork installation was completed during Summer 2023 and crews are continuing with construction of the four new light rail stations in the cities of Glendora, San Dimas, La Verne, and Pomona.
 Phase 2B2 of the project is currently partially funded.
 In June 2024 the Construction Authority submitted a draft SCP addendum to include phase 2B2.
 System integration testing started for Phase 2B Summer 2024.
-Staff observed Local Field Acceptance Testing for guideway lighting.
+Staff observed Local Field Acceptance Testing for guideway lighting and blue light stations.
+Staff observed System Integration Testing for clearances and crossing warning systems.